scrabsha/expandable/README.md

 ## Minimal Supported Rust Version (MSRV), syntax support and stability

-_`expandable` supports Rust 1.65 and above.
-Bumping the MSRV is considered a breaking change._
+_`expandable` currently supports Rust 1.70 and above.
+Bumping the MSRV is not considered a breaking change.
+If you believe this is an issue, then consider funding this crate's development and maintenance.
+Send a mail to sasha `dot` pourcelot `at` protonmail `dot` com for more info._

-Note that the embedded parser will support syntax that was introduced _after_ Rust 1.65.
+Note that the embedded parser will support syntax that was introduced _after_ Rust 1.70.

 Adding support for newer syntax is _not_ considered a breaking change.